TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

       'before:editlock'
    );

-The code is mostly the same as in the first example, but the last statement is different and requires an explanation.
-The tables :code:`pages` and :code:`tt\_content` use :ref:`palettes <palettes>` extensively.
+The code is mostly the same as in the first example, but the last method call is different and requires an explanation.
+The tables :code:`pages` and :code:`tt_content` use :ref:`palettes <palettes>` extensively.
 This increases flexibility.

 Therefore we call :code:`ExtensionManagementUtility::addFieldsToPalette()`